-An automatic conversion clause is a provision that allows for the automatic exchange of preferred stock or convertible debt into the underlying equity.
-The conversion is considered automatic or mandatory because it does not require the vote of the board of directors for the conversion to take place.
+An automatic conversion clause is a provision that allows for the automatic exchange of preferred stock or convertible debt for common stock in a company.
+The conversion is considered automatic or mandatory because it does not require a vote of the board of directors for the conversion to take place.

 For example, an investor may own preferred stock in a startup company with an option of automatic conversion of the preferred stock to common stock upon the occurrence of a specified event.
 The conversion will occur based on a conversion ratio provided in the security purchase agreement.

 When a company is raising capital, it can opt to issue either equity or debt.
 When the company chooses to issue equity, it allows the public to purchase shares of the company and own a stake in the company equivalent to their proportion of equity.
 In return, the company may pay dividends at the end of a financial period, which depends on the appreciation of the company’s share price.

 An alternative to issuing equity is issuing debt to the public.
 An example of debt is bonds that pay periodic interest payments to the bondholders.
 The interest is calculated as a percentage of the principal amount, which may be agreed upon at the time of purchasing the bonds.
 The choice of whether to go for equity or debt depends on the cost of each option, as well as the accessibility.

 A company may also decide to issue hybrid securities that combine both debt and equity.
 A hybrid security allows investors to purchase a bond that includes an automatic conversion clause.
 The clause makes the security convertible to common stock at a predetermined future period.
 A hybrid security guarantees an investor periodic interest payments on the debt up to the conversion date, after which they will earn dividends on the common stock.